Peponks9/portfolio-website/README.md

 3. **Start typing commands** in the terminal interface
 4. **Explore** the different sections using the available commands

-## Customization

-### Personal Information

-Edit the following sections in the JavaScript file (`script.js`):

-- Update name and role in ASCII art
-- Modify experience details in `showExperience()`
-- Update project information in `showProjects()`
-- Change contact details in `showContact()`
-- Update GitHub username throughout the code

-### Styling

-Customize the terminal appearance in `styles.css`:

-- Color scheme variables in `:root`
-- Font family and sizes
-- Layout and spacing
-- Animation timing and effects

-### GitHub Integration

-- Replace `Peponks9` with your GitHub username
-- Update repository links in the projects section
-- Modify contribution statistics to match your profile

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).